-On 1 November 2008, the Act to Modernise the Law on Private Limited Companies and Combat Abuses (MoMiG) came into force.
-This marks the completion of the most comprehensive reform of GmbH law since the GmbH Act of 1892 came into existence.
-In future, start-ups will have an additional entry-level variant of the GmbH available to them in the form of the haftungsbeschränkte Unternehmergesellschaft (UG).
+On november 1, 2008, the Act for the Modernization of GmbH Law and the Fight against Abuses (MoMiG) came into force.
+This marked the completion of the most comprehensive reform of GmbH law since the inception of the GmbH Act in 1892.
+Going forward, business founders will also have access to an entry-level variant of the GmbH, the limited liability entrepreneurial company (UG).

-The main contents of the new regulation are in detail:
+The key aspects of the new regulation are as follows:

 1. acceleration of company start-ups